private-attribution/ipa/research-prototype/README.md

 Make sure you are in this directory, `raw-ipa/research-prototype`.

 All hosts must use the same set of certificates for encrypted connections.
 Copy `Player-data/*.pem` to the `MP-SPDZ` folder on every host that will participate in MPC.

-If you need private key to connect to a host (often the case for AWS cloud), here is a convenience command that does the copying (execute it from the host was used to generate SSL certificates by running the command: `Scripts/setup-ssl.sh`)
+If you need private key to connect to a host (often the case for AWS cloud), here is a convenience command that does the copying (execute it from the host was used to generate gSSL certificates by running the command: `Scripts/setup-ssl.sh`)

 * assume `HOST` is set to the destination host IP address or DNS name
 * `MP_SDPZ_DIR` must be set to the directory where IPA is installed, for example `/home/raw-ipa/research-prototype`.